uadmin/uadmin-docs/document_system/tutorial/part8.rst

 ======================================================================
 In this part, we will discuss about creating a separate library that contains a drop down list.

-Let’s create a new file as a separate library in the models folder named “format.go” with the following codes below:
+Let’s create a new file as a separate library in the models folder named **format.go** with the following codes below:

 .. code-block:: go